 Pursuant to the Wells Fargo Alliance, we receive on-going cash compensation from Wells Fargo based upon the portfolio's earnings.
 The compensation received from the portfolio is determined monthly and has no recourse provisions.
 The amount the Company receives is dependent on the level of sales on Wells Fargo accounts, the level of balances carried on Wells Fargo accounts by Wells Fargo customers, payment rates on Wells Fargo accounts, finance charge rates and other fees on Wells Fargo accounts, the level of credit losses for the Wells Fargo accounts as well as Wells Fargo's ability to extend credit to our customers.
 We participate in the marketing of the private label cards, which includes the cost of customer reward programs.
-The Wells Fargo Alliance expires in November 2024.

-The Company recognized income of \$67.8 million, \$74.8 million and \$78.6 million from the Wells Fargo Alliance during fiscal 2022, 2021 and 2020, respectively.
+The Company recognized income of \$67.2 million, \$67.8 million and \$74.8 million from the Wells Fargo Alliance during fiscal 2023, 2022 and 2021, respectively.